 This document's new COMPOSITE-CRC32 approach allows both backwards-compatibility and comparability between replicated and striped files independently of cell layout.
-This will require adding API support for CRC composition to the blockGroupChecksum method of the DataXceiver, but will similarly be able to build on top of the addition of blockChecksum support in replicated files being used to obtain per-cell composite CRCs.
+This will require adding API support for CRC composition to the blockGroupChecksum method of the DataXceiver, along with more extensive changes to the way underlying blockChecksums are aggregated at the BlockGroup level.